Kochi-Muziris Biennale: The First Kochi-Muziris Biennale

 The First Kochi-Muziris Biennale began on 12 December 2012.
-The Biennale hosted 80 artists with nearly 50 percent foreign artists, site-specific works and a sustained education programme in the three months.
-As a run-up to the event, in April, the Durbar Hall Kochi will host German modern artist Eberhard Havekost's exhibition "Sightseeing Trip", held in collaboration with Dresden State Art Collections.
-The Aspinwall House exhibits the art works of 44 artists spread across the premises.
+The Biennale hosted 80 artists, with nearly 50 percent foreign artists, site-specific works and an education programme in the three months.
+The Aspinwall House exhibits the works of 44 artists.

-Entry was free till 23 December which was then replaced by ticketed entry at ₹50 to help pay for daily running costs.
-According to artist and Kochi-Muziris Biennale artistic director Bose Krishnamachari support has come in many forms.
-Shalini and Sanjay Passi held a INR 25,000-per-head dinner in the capital to raise funds, raising ₹550000.
+The entry was free until 23 December 2012, which was then replaced by a ticketed entry at ₹50.
+According to artistic director Bose Krishnamachari, support has come in many forms.
+Shalini and Sanjay Passi held an -per-head dinner in the capital to raise funds, raising ₹550000.
 Google met with the foundation and has offered help with the website, which received 7.5 million hits in the first month.
 The Jindals of Jindal Steel and Power Limited, the late Kerala Congress leader T.M.
-Jacob, R.K.
-Krishna Kumar of Tata group, Jayanta Matthews of Malayala Manorama and the businessman Shibu Mathai have all donated.
+Jacob, R. K. Krishna Kumar of Tata group, Jayanta Matthews of Malayala Manorama and the businessman Shibu Mathai have all donated.

 The sites for the Kochi-Muziris Biennale were: